TeemuKoivisto/prosemirror-track-changes-example/README.md

-# Example app
+# ProseMirror track-changes example

-This is an example app to show how to use the editor libraries in a React app.
+This example app shows how a very primitive track-changes functionality could be implemented with prosemirror-changeset.

-A source of inconvenience is `prosemirror-dev-tools` since it doesn't unmount properly when navigating the pages and uses some deprecated API interfaces filling the console with various errors and warnings.

 ## How to install

-This project uses Yarn workspaces so you don't really have to install anything.
-By running `yarn` in the root folder all the dependencies should be installed automatically.
+1. `yarn`
+2. `yarn start`

 ## Commands